coop-columb/supply-chain-forecaster/docs/deployment/monitoring.md

 2. Use the metrics in your code (e.g., with decorators or direct calls)
 3. Update Prometheus scrape configuration if necessary
 4. Create or update Grafana dashboards to visualize the new metrics

+## Integration with CI/CD and Operations

+The monitoring setup is designed to integrate with continuous deployment practices:

+- **Kubernetes Integration**: Health endpoints are configured for Kubernetes readiness/liveness probes
+- **Docker Production Configuration**: Monitoring is included in the production Docker Compose setup
+- **Automated Deployment**: Monitoring configurations can be deployed alongside the application
+- **Operational Support**: The setup provides tools for both development debugging and production operation

+## Next Steps

+Future enhancements to the monitoring system could include:

+1. **Distributed Tracing**: Expand the current request ID tracking to full OpenTelemetry integration
+2. **Log Aggregation**: Add centralized log collection with ELK stack or similar
+3. **Custom Notification Channels**: Configure Prometheus Alertmanager to send alerts to Slack, email, or PagerDuty
+4. **User Experience Monitoring**: Add real-time tracking of dashboard performance and user interactions
+5. **Business Metrics**: Track business-level KPIs like forecast accuracy over time

+## Conclusion

+The monitoring system implemented for the Supply Chain Forecaster provides comprehensive observability across the entire application stack.
+From API performance to model metrics to system resources, the monitoring setup ensures that both technical and business stakeholders have visibility into the application's health and performance.

+The combination of structured logging, Prometheus metrics, and Grafana visualizations creates a robust foundation for production operations, troubleshooting, and continuous improvement of the application.